USKhokhar/devoss/posts/getting-started-with-devoss.md

 description: This guide takes you through contributing to devoss.tech and making your first open source contribution.
 ---

-In order to get a complete overview of contributing to devoss.tech, I suggest you to read the [CONTRUBUTION GUIDELINES](https://github.com/USKhokhar/devoss/blob/master/CONTRIBUTING.md) before continuing with this post.
+In order to get a complete overview of contributing to devoss.tech, I suggest you to read the [CONTRIBUTION GUIDELINES](https://github.com/USKhokhar/devoss/blob/master/CONTRIBUTING.md) before continuing with this post.
 This guide is specifically for contributing in form of posts.

 In this, I will take you through creating a new post (this post 🙃).